markmccoid/myCodeDocs/docs/electron/electron-react-boiler.md

 1. Create separate files for your reducers and actions
 2. Since your state will most likely be more complex, you will want to have separate reducers for each piece of state, thus requiring you to use *combineReducers*

+> Note: when using the combineReduces function, make sure to declare an initial state in each of the reducers.
+When redux starts off, it sends an action to each reducer with an *undefined* payload, thus each reducer must have an initial state and not return undefined.

 You can find more information on how we setup the Redux Devtools extension at [redux-devtools-extension](https://github.com/zalmoxisus/redux-devtools-extension#usage).

 If you don't want to muddle with the above, the [React Redux Starter Kit](https://github.com/reduxjs/redux-starter-kit) has some great additions and even if you don't use it, it has great suggestions for moving forward with your redux project.
 See the [React Redux Start Kit Documentation Site](https://redux-starter-kit.js.org/introduction/quick-start).